-Tō Rangi Tuatahi - Your First Class
+Tō Rangi Tuatahi - Your First Day

-Are you ready for your first class?
-Check out your start date and time.
+Are you ready for your first day of class?
+Check out your start date and where you need to be.
+Please check your timetable for your first class details.

 You can also find useful information on MyAra.
 To access MyAra (from 21 days prior to your course beginning), you must have a current Ara network login and password.
 You can use Ara Self-Service Password Reset to activate your network account.)